brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

      processors.
 We refer to these qubits as the entanglement qubit and the teleport qubit.
 Their roles are described in more detail below.

+   * Finally, each processor also contains two classical bits that are used to store the measurement results that are part of the teleportation procedure or cat-entangle / cat-disentangle procedure.

 In real life, the processors in a cluster would be connected using some sort of quantum network.
 The quantum network is used to generate entanglement between the processors.
 That entanglement is used to teleport qubits or to create cat states to implement the distributed